ejaz-developer/ejazali-dev-portfolio/README.md

 - Layout: Modify the components in `src/components/`
 - Add new sections: Create new components in `src/components/sections/`

+## Image Handling

+All images are stored in the `public/images` folder for better build compatibility.
+When referencing images in your code or data.json file, use paths like `/images/filename.png`.

+To add new images:

+1. Place the image file in the `public/images` folder
+2. Reference it in your code or data.json using the path `/images/filename.png`

+This approach ensures that images are properly served in both development and production environments.

 ## Email Configuration

 The contact form uses EmailJS to send emails.
 To configure it: